 Will apps on the Heroku-16 stack continue to build?

 From June 1st, 2021, no further builds will be allowed for Heroku-16 apps.
 This means it will not be possible to deploy changes to your application's source code after this date until the application's stack is upgraded.
 Upgrading an existing Heroku-16 app's stack will still be possible even after June 1st, 2021.

 Are you offering extensions to the Heroku-16 builds deadline?

-For security and compliance reasons we must decommission the Heroku-16 build system as soon as possible after the end-of-life of Ubuntu 16.04, since it itself has to run on the same Operating System version as the app being built.
+No. For security and compliance reasons we must decommission the Heroku-16 instance of the build system as soon as possible after the end-of-life of Ubuntu 16.04, since it itself has to run on the same Operating System version as the app being built.
 As such, we are unable to grant extensions to the Heroku-16 builds disablement deadline of 1st June, 2021, since after that date the Heroku-16 build system will no longer exist.

 I upgraded my app to a supported stack but my app no longer works as expected, can I rollback to Heroku-16?

 Yes, you can rollback an app that has been upgraded to a newer stack - see this Dev Center article.
 Rolling back to a previous release that's based on Heroku-16 will still be possible even after Heroku-16 end-of-life and builds disablement, however downgrading must be performed via the rollback feature and not

 My app does not have any dynos, since it's only used to hold addons.
 What effect will upgrading stack have on the addons?